cpmech/gemlab/README.md

-# Geometry, meshes, and integration for finite element analyses
+# Geometry, meshes, and numerical integration for finite element analyses

 This repository contains structures and functions to perform geometry computations, generate meshes, and perform numerical integration for finite element analyses (FEM/FEA).